microsoft/AzureTRE/docs/tre-admins/start-stop.md

 # Start/Stop Azure TRE

-Once you've provisioned an Azure TRE instance it will begin to incurr running costs of the underlying Azure services.
+Once you've provisioned an Azure TRE instance it will begin to incur running costs of the underlying Azure services.

-Within evaluation or development, you may want to "pause" the TRE environment during out of hours or weekends, to reduce costs without having to completely destroy the environment.
-The following `make targets` provide a simple way to start and stop both the Azure Firewall and Azure Application Gateway instances, considerably reducing the Azure TRE instance running costs.
+Within evaluation or development, you may want to "pause" the TRE environment during out of office hours or weekends, to reduce costs without having to completely destroy the environment.
+The following `make` targets provide a simple way to start and stop both the Azure Firewall and Azure Application Gateway instances, considerably reducing the Azure TRE instance running costs.

 !!! info
-    After running `make all` underlying Azure TRE services are automatically started, billing will start.
+    After running `make all` underlying Azure TRE services are automatically started and billing will start.

 ## Start Azure TRE